Giveth/giveth-dapp/README.md

 In the following sections you will learn all you need to know to run the DApp locally and to start contributing.
 All the steps are also described in this amazing [Video Tutorial Walkthrough](https://tinyurl.com/y9lx6jrl) by Oz.

 #### Prerequisities
-- You need to use Node > v6
+- You need to use Node > v8, however, v10 does not work correctly yet.
-- You need to use npm 4.x, or npm >= 5.3, or yarn to correctly install the dependencies.
+- You need to use npm > v5.4, or yarn > v1.6 to correctly install the dependencies.

 ### Install
 1. Click **Star** on this repo near the top-right corner of this web page (if you want to).